matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/005 Diffie Hellman and RSA.md

 	- Access Control Lists (ACLs) identify who is authorized to do what.
 	- PKI links keys to names, and names to permissions.
 	- Solution: use direct authorization.
+*Credential Systems*
+- Allows for organizations to provide access.
+Usually doesn't include any certificate mechanisms, but we need these mechanisms to ensure systems are dynamic.
+	- Can come with a lot overhead and complexity (creates an issue where we then become lax on security)
+	-